mrbrown89/mrbrown89.github.io/_posts/2025-06-16-Put-the-kettle-on-lets-have-a-brew.md

 fi
 ```

 So to recap, I now have two policies.
 One to run the API script which needs to run first.
 The script then triggers another policy to install the Workbrew package.
 This second policy also runs the maintenance payload to find all devices with Workbrew installed.
-Nice!

 Now we need a smart group that I can target to install packages to.
-I said earlier my machine is in IT smart group but I don't want to install Workbrew to every machine in this group unless I later add them.
-So I created a smart group with the criteria of having the extension attribute of Workbrew as being installed and the device being in the IT smart group.
+Earlier I mentioned my machine is in the IT smart group but I don't want to install Workbrew to every machine in this group unless I later add them.
+So I created a smart group with the criteria of having the extension attribute of 'Workbrew' as being installed and the device being in the IT smart group.
 Nice.
 Now I have a smart group containing devices in the IT smart group that have Workbrew installed.
 In the future if I need to scale this out to none IT devices i.e. developer macs, I can re-use the extension attribute in the same way against different smart groups.
 Whoop!

 Now I need to get packages installed on my mac.
 I could manually install packages but I prefer to have thing automated because I'm a nerd and I like automation :D Now, I could create individual scripts to install packages and scope them out to my smart group like I did before but that could get messy when deploying them all in one go plus its a pain to keep creating policies every time I need a new package.